ianfnelson/blog.iannelson.uk/content/posts/2020-02-16-temperature-blanket.md

   - Tech

 ---
 As the resident geek in our family, it won’t surprise you to hear that I am occasionally approached by Jocelyn and our kids to provide tech support.
-Sadly, most of these queries are invariably of the &#8220;how do I print from my phone&#8221; or &#8220;the Sky box stopped working&#8221; ilk, and rarely trouble my software skills.
+Sadly, most of these queries are invariably of the “how do I print from my phone” or “the Sky box stopped working” ilk, and rarely trouble my software skills.
 So it came as a pleasant surprise when I recently encountered a genuine reason to use .NET, APIs and Docker in support of one of Jocelyn’s craft projects.

 Jocelyn has embarked on crocheting a _Temperature Blanket_ throughout 2020.
 This will consist of 366 squares, one for each day of this leap year, in colours corresponding to the minimum, maximum and average temperatures that we experienced on that day.

-And here was the rub &#8211; a notable absence of websites that provided these three daily data points for a location close to home.
+And here was the rub – a notable absence of websites that provided these three daily data points for a location close to home.
 Some sites only had minimum and maximum, but no average.
-Others considered a &#8220;day&#8221; to run from, say, 4am to 4am, rather than midnight to midnight, which just isn’t in the spirit of the project.
+Others considered a “day” to run from, say, 4am to 4am, rather than midnight to midnight, which just isn’t in the spirit of the project.
 Still others offered the data points she needed, but not for any place close to home.<figure class="wp-block-image">

 <img decoding="async" src="https://blogstouks01.z33.web.core.windows.net/2023/08/IMG_20200216_190534.jpg" alt="The temperature-to-colour key for Jocelyn's 2020 temperature blanket" /> <figcaption class="wp-element-caption">I’m looking forward to some violet days</figcaption></figure>